 It’s non-comedogenic and comprised of non-nano zinc oxide particles, which means they are larger than 100 nanometers and will sit safely on top of your skin instead of being absorbed into the skin.
-Plus, Zincscreen contains winter cherry to protect skin from blue light, as well as blueberry extract to protect from infrared light.
+Plus, Zincscreen contains blueberry extract to protect from infrared light.
 The best part?
 For a 100% mineral sunscreen, it blends in beautifully on multiple skin tones.

 We’re admittedly partial, but our award-winning Unseen Sunscreen is basically a hero SPF for people who have acne-prone skin.
-This fragrance-free formulation boasts a clean, barely-there formulation that also protects your skin from UV rays, IRA and blue light emitted by your phone and computer.
+This fragrance-free formulation boasts a clean, barely-there formulation that also protects your skin from UV rays and IRA.

 As far as 100% mineral primer/sunscreen hybrids go, our 100% Mineral Matte Screen is one of our favorites.
 For starters, one of the actives is zinc oxide, which is an anti-inflammatory ingredient that helps soothe skin and minimize redness.
 The formulation itself is super lightweight and helps to keep shine under control throughout the day while also blurring the appearance of pores for an effect that’s almost like an Instagram filter for your face.
 It’s also slightly tinted, which means it helps reduce redness for a more even complexion, and it contains brightening white mulberry root to help calm hyperpigmentation.